giantswarm/docs/src/content/reference/health/_index.md

 In clusters without node pools, aggregation of node health directly influences the cluster health assessment.

 For clusters with node pools, the node's health is aggregated on the node pools level.
-Then the cluster health is derived considering the health of all node pools in the cluster.
+Then the cluster health is derived from the health of all node pools in the cluster.

 ```nohighlight
 TODO: image